MerveCirak1930/End_to_end_DataScience_Project/README.md

 ## 8) Evaluation of the optimized model using regression model evaluation criteria: R2, MAE, MSE

 ## 9)Finding the Confidence Interval Of %95

+### Note:Source code is in master branch of the project